failsafe-lib/failsafe.dev/event-listeners.md

 An execution is considered a success for a policy if the supplied result is a success, or if it was a failure but the policy was able to produce a successful result.
 An execution is considered a failure for a policy if the supplied result is a failure _and_ the policy was unable to produce a successful result through its handling.

+## Alternative Execution Results

+Event listeners are meant for side effects such as logging.
+They do not influence the outcome of an execution, and any exceptions thrown from an event listener are ignored.
+To provide an alternative execution result, use a [Fallback][fallbacks].

 {% include common-links.html %}